How do stars and planets form? How do black holes accrete? How does dust form in the winds of giant stars? How does the common envelope get ejected?

 23rd May 2025: Registration deadline for catering.

-Participation in the workshop is subject to the Astronomical Society of Australia code of conduct for scientific meetings
+Participation in the workshop is subject to the Phantom Workshop Code of Conduct.

 daniel.price@monash.edu